-Action point & Key Priority Description of issue and rationale Planned actions and strategies Timescale and Checkpoints Summary of Key People 1b Male staff remain concentrated in senior roles.
+Action point & Key Priority Description of issue and rationale Plannec Summary of Key People 1b Male staff remain concentrated in senior roles.
 Male bias in the ranks of Professor (59.3%M), Senior Lecturer, and Lecturer, and female bias in Research, Research Fellow and Teaching only posts.
 There is parity at the rank of Reader, but otherwise females disproportionately outnumber males in the awarding of postdoctoral research fellowships (72.7%F), and on Teaching Only contracts (76.1%F), which include Senior Language/Language Tutors.
 Female staff may benefit from mentoring opportunities such as Manchester Gold.
 In 22-23 three female staff were mentees, and nine staff members were mentors.
-University funds staff members for Aurora (Women in Leadership) programme: Faculty allocated 2 places annually for academics between four Schools.
-Start Date: January 2023 Date to review impact Jan 2028, to discuss if June 2028 target will be met.
-HoDs; HoS.
+University funds staff members for Aurora (Women in Leadership) programme: Faculty allocated 2 places annually for academics between four Schools. to op As pro oDs to identify prospective female candidates for promotion Chair and direct them to Manchester Gold mentoring oportunities.
+Is well, HoDs need to ensure the PDR process for these ospective candidates offers clear trajectory towards omotion/identify any barriers to promotion, including dministrative workload and research time support. → January 2023 Date to review impact Jan 2028, to discuss if HoDs; HoS.
 P&OD, SPC (School Promotions Committee)

 n point & Priority Description of issue and rationale Planned actions and strategies Timescale and Checkpoints Summary of Key People (vii) HoDs to direct these candidates towards Manchester Gold and Aurora Leadership training schemes.
 Start Date: November 2022 HoDs (viii) HoS reviews how promotions criteria are applied in SPCs - persistent concerns among staff related to impact of COVID on research output, and value of administrative roles in promotions applications will be highlighted.
-SPC (including P&amp;OD partner) to investigate practice in other RG universities, including submitting CVs from all staff to SPCs for consideration (see AP#3) Date to review impact: January 2025 to discuss if June 2025 target will be HoS and SPC 2a A2:8 (p186) Table 4 (p184) Table 5 (p185) Table 6 (p187) Unrepresentative ethnic profile SALC's academic staff are predominantly White across all grades and contract types (81.5%W in 2021).
+SPC (including P&amp;OD partner) to investigate practice in other RG universities, including submitting CVs from all staff to SPCs for consideration (see AP#3) November 2022 to complete by Sept 2023 Date to review impact: January 2025 to discuss if June 2025 target will be met HoS and SPC 2a A2:8 (p186) Table 4 (p184) Table 5 (p185) Table 6 (p187) Unrepresentative ethnic profile SALC's academic staff are predominantly White across all grades and contract types (81.5%W in 2021).
 Ethnic Minority staff are concentrated in Teaching-only (29.3%) and fixed- term roles; this staff group are likely to be female given the high proportion of female staff on lower grades and fixed-term roles, so represents an intersectional inequality (Table 4). (i) HoS to review teaching-only and fixed-term appointments with Dean of Humanities (new appointment of female Dean Sept 2023) to explore how much impact supplementary research leave may be having on these figures, and to explore avenues for conversion to permanent/T&R appointments.
 Start January 2023 to complete January 2024 HoS; Dean of Faculty of Humanities.
 SPRC (HoDs, HoSo, P&D Partner; EDI Lead) For consultation: Race Equality Charter Team.